Important: November 1st 2016 Glasses on passport photos are no longer permitted

 When you plan to travel abroad, you’ll need a passport as proof of your identity.
 One of the main elements of your passport is the photo, but you can’t use just any photo.
 A correct photo will streamline the passport registration process while using a photo that doesn’t meet those requirements is one of the most common causes of delays when it comes to getting your passport.
+Download Passport Photo Creator to create the picture perfect passport and visa photos.

 Where to Get Passport Photo Taken

-You could get your passport photo taken at a number of location thru out the United States some example of location are
+You could get your passport photo taken at a number of location thru out the United States some example of location are:

 - Passport Offices